Cancer supplements, herbs, vitamins,

 exposed to polycyclic aromatic hydrocarbons (PAH) apparently have increased odds

 of developing brain tumors.
-Experimental evidence suggests that parental
+Parental

 exposure to PAH, which occurs primarily through tobacco smoke, occupational